volkaert/simple-event-broker-rmq/README.md

 - `pub/stop`: stops a given test or the last started test
 - `pub/suspend`: suspends a given test or the last started test.
 Use the `resume` command to resume the test.
 - `pub/resume`: resumes a given test or the last started test
+- `pub/slowdown`: slows down the publications for a given test or the last started test
 - `sub/accept`: the webhook will return the provided status code or the default successful status code
 - `sub/reject`: the webhook will return the provided status code or the default failure status code
-- `sub/slowdown`: the webhook will slow down to simulate slow consumers
+- `sub/slowdown`: the webhook will slow down to simulate slow consumers.

 ### Test Event Payload